Jump to content

 • HLS streaming – Adaptive bitrate streaming with quality selection and dynamic subtitle detection

-• Usage hls.js in Chrome / Firefox / Edge / Desktop Safari for full feature parity (quality menu, subtitles, transcript)
+• Uses hls.js 1.6.16 in Chrome / Firefox / Edge / Desktop Safari for full feature parity (quality menu, subtitles, transcript)

-• Falls back to native HLS on iOS / iPadOS if MSE is unavailable; native text tracks are still displayed via the VidPly interface for subtitles and transcripts
+• On iOS / iPadOS, where MSE is not available, falls back to native HLS; native text tracks continue to be displayed via the VidPly user interface for subtitles and transcripts

-• DASH streaming – MPEG-DASH support via dash.js with adaptive quality, TTML and WebVTT subtitles
+• DASH streaming – MPEG-DASH support via dash.js 5.2.0 (modern UMD) with adaptive quality, TTML and WebVTT subtitles

-• Buffer loading indicator – Centred loading indicator that appears automatically whilst media is buffering (HTML5, HLS, DASH)
+• Buffer spinner – Centred loading spinner that appears automatically whilst media is buffering (HTML5, HLS, DASH)

 • Download button – Optional download control with support for custom URLs (downloadButton + downloadUrl)